kohr2/dashboard-killer-graph/docs/architecture/ontologies.md

-# Domain-Specific Ontologies
+# 🏛️ Ontology-Driven Extension Architecture

-This document outlines the architecture for creating and managing domain-specific ontologies within the application.
-These ontologies encapsulate all the logic, data structures, and behaviors related to a specific business domain (e.g., CRM, Finance, Healthcare).
+This document outlines the architecture for creating and managing domain-specific extensions.
+These extensions encapsulate all the logic, data structures, and behaviors related to a specific business domain (e.g., CRM, Finance, Healthcare) by providing a domain-specific **ontology**.

 ## Guiding Principles

-- **Encapsulation**: Each ontology is a self-contained module.
+- **Encapsulation**: Each extension is a self-contained module.
 All domain-specific logic resides within its directory.
-- **Explicit Dependencies**: Ontologies should not directly depend on each other.
+- **Explicit Dependencies**: Extensions should not directly depend on each other.
 Any cross-domain interaction must be handled by dedicated "Ontology Bridges".
-- **Standardized Structure**: All ontologies follow a consistent directory structure to ensure predictability and ease of maintenance.
+- **Standardized Structure**: All extensions follow a consistent directory structure to ensure predictability and ease of maintenance.
+- **Ontology as the Core**: The heart of each extension is its `ontology.json` file, which defines the entities, relationships, and rules for its domain.

-## Ontology Structure
+## Extension Structure

-Each ontology, located under `src/ontologies/`, must follow this structure:
+Each extension, located under `src/ontologies/`, must follow this structure:

 ```
 src/ontologies/